bumps/bumps/doc/getting_started/index.rst

 simplex, BFGS and differential evolution.
 Bumps uncertainty analysis uses Markov chain Monte Carlo to explore the parameter space.
 Although it was created for curve fitting problems, Bumps can explore any probability density function, such as those defined by PyMC.
-Unlike PyMC, the bumps stepper operates effectively on correlated parameter spaces.
+In particular, the bumps uncertainty analysis works well with correlated parameters.

 Bumps can be used as a library within your own applications, or as a framework for fitting, complete with a graphical user interface to manage your models.